 On May 19th, GGN Associate Bernie Alonzo was a guest lecturer for the University of Washington Extension School's Implementing Low Impact Development for Civil Engineers course.
 Bernie's lecture was entitled "Implementing LID: Green Roof Detailing Considerations."

 May 21, 2010 -- GGN Principal Keith McPeters will be delivering the keynote address at the ASLA Oregon Symposium and Design Awards on Saturday, June 5th.
-More information about the event can be found here.

 May 10, 2010 -- GGN has been selected as the landscape architect for the Cleveland Medical Mart and Convention Center project.
 GGN is collaborating with local landscape architecture firm McKnight Associates, Ltd of Cleveland.
 LMN Architects of Seattle is the Design Architect on the project.
 More information about the project can be found here.

 May 4 , 2010 -- Kathryn Gustafson was recently interviewed by the American Society of Landscape Architects.
 Her interview may be read here.

 April 27, 2010 -- The American Society of Landscape Architects announced today the 2010 recipients of its prestigious Honor Awards and Awards of Excellence.
 GGN Partner Shannon Nichol served on the 2010 Honor Awards jury which was responsible for selecting this year's award recipients, from a record-setting field of high-quality entries from around the world.

 April 24, 2010 -- A recent article in the Green Bay Press-Gazette includes an interview with new Lurie Garden Chief Horticulturalist Jennifer Davit as she explains sustainable principles incorporated in the Lurie Garden.
 The Lurie Garden website, also includes a detailed sustainability description.